Try a Free Live AI Golf Lesson TRY FREE

 Downswing

-At the top he's in a very good position ready to rotate through, a very solid one plane position at the top.
-He tends to get the club a little steep on the way down, which you can see in the middle picture, the club above his right forearm.
-Ideally, you'd like to see it through the right forearm at this point to avoid pulled shots and compensations.
+At the top he's in a very good position ready to rotate through, a very solid one plane swing position at the top.
+He tends to get the club a little steep on the way down, which you can see in the middle picture, the club above his trail forearm.
+Ideally, you'd like to see it through the trail forearm at this point to avoid pulled shots and compensations.
+Using an AI swing analyzer can help you identify exactly where your downswing sequence breaks down.

 Follow Through